Pet insurance can be a life-saver — literally. In a worst-case scenario, it may be the only tool that enables you to pay for crucial veterinary care.

 Yes, absolutely!
 Even though ManyPets won't be able to cover that specific condition, we'll still be able to cover any conditions that don't pre-exist your Accident & Illness policy.

-Plus, once your pet has been free of diagnosis, treatment, and symptoms for 18 months, we'll be able to cover the pre-existing condition as well.
+Plus, once your pet has been free of diagnosis, treatment, and symptoms for 18 months, we may be able to cover the pre-existing condition as well.
 Or, to put it more precisely, we will no longer consider that condition to be pre-existing.
 (The only exceptions are hip dysplasia and cruciate ligament conditions, which will still be considered pre-existing conditions even after 18 months have passed.)

 How Can I Know If My Pet Has a Pre-Existing Condition?